Inedo/inedo-docs/Content/proget/api/sca/projects/list.md

 order: 3
 ---

-*List Projects* is available as both a `pgutil` command and an HTTP Request, and will return an array of all existing projects.
+*List Projects* is available as both a `pgutil` command and an HTTP Request, and will return a list of all existing projects.

 :::(Info) (🚀 Quick Example: Listing Projects with pgutil) This example lists all existing projects: